 Video Search

-endpoint, which allows you to search through your uploaded videos using semantic queries.
+The Vision API provides powerful video search capabilities through the /v1/search endpoint, which allows you to search through your uploaded videos using semantic queries.

 Search Videos